INTRODUCTION TO WESTLAKE

-In 1980, the Carter administration and Israel began funding the right wing paramilitary forces of El Salvador during that country’s long civil war.
+In 1980, the Carter administration and Israel began funding the right-wing paramilitary forces of El Salvador during that country’s long civil war.
 In 1985, the Reagan administration began secretly selling weapons to Iran (then at war with the also-US-supported Iraq) and funneled the profits to anti-communist death squads in Nicaragua.
-The obscene violence that engulfed Central America resulted in an mass exodus of refugees to the US which transformed Westlake and Pico-Union into the largest concentration of Central Americans in the country which it remains today.
+The obscene violence that engulfed Central America resulted in a mass exodus of refugees to the US which transformed Westlake and Pico-Union into the largest concentration of Central Americans in the country which it remains today.
 At 2.3 million, Salvadorans now make up the second largest group of Latinos in the US and four in ten live in California.

 THE RISE OF CITY WEST

 Without doing much to fix Westlake, civic leaders and developers began promoting the name “City West” or “Central City West” to at least change perceptions of it and attract development on the other side of the 110 Freeway.
 With the 110 apparently standing in for the Seine, some even promoted referring to Westlake’s eastern edge as “Downtown’s Left Bank” although it more often was referred to as “Downtown’s New Jersey.”